After Facebook's hack, there's a lot of useless post-breach advice

 If someone is telling you that you should change your passwords after Facebook's breach, stop.

-The advice is completely useless for the 50 million people potentially affected by a security flaw on Facebook's "View As" feature announced on Sept.
-28. And yet, organizations like the US government's Federal Trade Commission continues to suggest it.
+The advice is completely useless for the 50 million people potentially affected by a security flaw, announced Sept.
+28, in Facebook's "View As" feature.
+And yet, organizations like the US government's Federal Trade Commission continue to suggest it.

-When hackers hijacked millions of Facebook accounts, there weren't any passwords stolen.
-The attackers had taken access tokens, which a digital set of keys granted to users after the first login so they won't need a password for future sessions.
+When hackers hijacked millions of Facebook accounts, passwords weren't stolen.
+The attackers took access tokens, which are digital keys granted to users after the first login so they won't need a password for future sessions.

-Facebook automatically reset access tokens for the 50 million people affected, as well as an additional 40 million people as a precaution, the company said on Friday, adding that there's no need to change passwords because of this.
+Facebook automatically reset access tokens for the people affected, as well as an additional 40 million people as a precaution, the company said on Friday, adding that because of this there's no need to change passwords.

 The FTC noted this in its advice, then followed up with, "But, to be safe, log in and change your password anyway."